 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water doesn’t drain and you’re frustrated, you’ll know how it can be.
-Not only can it slow the morning routine, it could also make it difficult to clean after you’re finished.
-While chemical drain cleaners are occasionally effective, they can also damage the pipes as well as harm the environment.
-The good news is the fact that you have plenty of methods that are natural to unblock a shower drain without resorting to harmful chemical solutions.
+If you’ve ever taken a bath and realized that the water isn’t draining and you’re frustrated, you’ll know how it can be.
+Not only does it slow down your morning routine it could also make it more difficult to clean up when you’re done.
+Although chemical drain cleaners are sometimes effective, they may also damage the pipes as well as harm the environment.
+The good news is that there are plenty of natural methods to clear the shower drain, without the need for harmful chemical solutions.

 Key Takeaways

-- There are natural ways to get rid of the blockage in a shower, such as using baking soda or vinegar or a wire hanger or a wet/dry vacuum.
+- There are a variety of natural ways to unblock the drain of a shower like baking soda, vinegar and a wire hanger or a wet/dry vacuum.

-- For baking soda with vinegar: Gather ingredients, unblock the drain cover and any debris, then pour in baking soda followed by vinegar.
-Allow 30 minutes and then flush with boiling water.
+- For the baking soda method and vinegar: collect supplies, remove the drain cover and any garbage, pour baking soda in, then vinegar.
+Wait 30 minutes before flushing with boiling water.

-- To use wire hanger method to straighten wire hanger, leaving the other end in its original shape and then create a hook on the end, then insert it down the drain to catch hair and other debris out.
+- For wire hanger methods to straighten wire hanger while leaving one end as it was and then create a hook on the end and insert it in the drain and let it catch hair and other debris out.

-- For wet/dry vacuums Set the vacuum in "wet" mode Cover drains that overflow using cloth or tape. attach the hose, creating an air-tight seal, then turn on the vacuum for 3 minutes.
+- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode then cover the drains of overflow by a cloth or tape, attach the hose, creating an air-tight seal.
+Then turn on the vacuum for 3 minutes.

-- To prevent future blockages, use hair strainers in your shower, running hot water following each usage and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using a hair strainer in your shower, and running hot water after each use, and not using grease to clean your drains.

 - Baking soda